 Obsess Over the Details

-Spend More Time with Your Employee Who Actually Provides You Lift
+Spend More Time with Employees Who Provide You Lift

 In a brain-based economy, your best assets are people.
 While we have heard this expression so often, many leaders really don't do much to ensure their people feel this way.
 I have not seen many leaders really put in the time necessary to ensure their people consistently know their value to the firm.
 Too often, people are assumed to be empty chess pieces to be moved around by visionary leaders, which may explain why so many top managers immerse their calendar time in deal making, restructuring and the latest management fad.
 How many immerse themselves in the goal of creating an environment where the best, the brightest, the most creative are attracted, retained, and – most importantly – unleashed?